bynanex/mmcopyvirtual-communication/README.md

 it commumnicates with mmcopyvirtualmemory (shared mem without section object)

-this project is supposed to demonstrate that communication, has a shitty cheat built in
+this project is supposed to demonstrate mmcopyviirtual communication, has a shitty cheat built in